 “We call on our elected representatives and law enforcement authorities to forcefully condemn all forms of hatred and racism, including Islamophobia, and to stand in solidarity with all targeted communities.”

-According to media reports, the vehicle belonging to Mohamed Labidi, President of Quebec Islamic Cultural Centre, was torched just 36 hours after the local Muslim community and Quebec City Mayor Régis Labeaume announced the purchase of city-owned land for a cemetery on August 6.
+, the vehicle belonging to Mohamed Labidi, President of Quebec Islamic Cultural Centre, was torched just 36 hours after the local Muslim community and Quebec City Mayor Régis Labeaume announced the purchase of city-owned land for a cemetery on August 6.

 “This attack is deeply disturbing, particularly as it happened just hours after news that the Quebec City Muslim community had finally acquired land for a cemetery where they could bury their deceased loved ones,” said NCCM Communications Director Amira Elghawaby.